 In the recent past, many organizations didn’t measure sales enablement success at all.
 Those that did focus primarily on adoption or completion metrics.
 In other words, an organization might track sellers’ completion of training modules or the percentage of reps regularly logging in to the sales enablement platform.

-Even today, a good portion of organizations – 36% – measure the success of sales enablement by tracking training materials and module completion.
+Even today, a good portion of organizations – 36% – measure the success of sales enablement using KPIs like training material usage and module completion.

 However, many organizations are starting to realize these metrics only tell part of the story.
 After all, a rep’s completion of all assigned training materials certainly doesn’t guarantee success in the field.